darylhjd/mangadesk/README.md

 ### Arch Linux

-Mangadesk is available through the [AUR](https://aur.archlinux.org/packages/mangadesk/) and may be installed as such.
+Mangadesk is available through the [AUR](https://aur.archlinux.org/packages/mangadesk/) and may be installed as such (thanks @AmaanHUB!).
 It may be installed manually or with your preferred AUR helper:

 ```cmd
 paru -S mangadesk